Phelps and Gorham Purchase: Origins and background

 destroy all Indian villages and crops belonging to the six nations, to engage the Indian and Tory marauders under Brandt and Butler whenever possible, and to drive them so far west that future raids would be impossible.

-Sullivan led his army on an expedition with the goal of subduing the Iroquois in the region.
-Although they did not kill many Natives, his forces destroyed much of the Iroquois homelands, including 40 villages such as the major Cayuga villages of Cayuga Castle and Chonodote (Peachtown) and their surrounding fields.
+Sullivan led his army on an expedition with the goal of subduing the Haudenosaunee in the region.
+Although they did not kill many Natives, his forces destroyed much of the Haudenosaunee homelands, including 40 villages such as the major Cayuga villages of Cayuga Castle and Chonodote (Peachtown) and their surrounding fields.
 In the area from Albany to Niagara, they emptied their winter stores, which included at least 160,000 bushels of stored corn along "with a vast quantity of vegetables of every kind".
-These actions denied both the Iroquois and the British the food needed to sustain their war effort.
-The formerly self-sufficient Iroquois fled as refugees, gathering at Fort Niagara to seek food from the British.
-Weakened by their ordeal and famine, thousands of Iroquois died of starvation and disease.
+These actions denied both the Haudenosaunee and the British the food needed to sustain their war effort.
+The formerly self-sufficient Haudenosaunee fled as refugees, gathering at Fort Niagara to seek food from the British.
+Weakened by their ordeal and famine, thousands of Haudenosaunee died of starvation and disease.
 Their warriors no longer were a major factor in the war.
-The Continental Army took heart from their punishment of the Iroquois on the frontier.
+The Continental Army took heart from their punishment of the Haudenosaunee on the frontier.

 During their advance west, Sullivan's army took a route to New York through northeast Pennsylvania.
 They had to cut a new road through lightly inhabited areas of the Pocono Mountains (this trail is known today as "Sullivan's Trail").
 When the troops returned to Pennsylvania, they told very favorable stories of the region that impressed potential settlers.

 Treaty of Hartford

 Following the American Revolution, there were a confusing collection of contradictory royal charters from James I, Charles I, and Charles II, mixed with a succession of treaties with the Dutch and with the Indians, which made the legal situation for land sales intractable.
-Following the war, Great Britain ceded all its claims to the territory, including lands controlled by the Iroquois, who were not consulted.
+Following the war, Great Britain ceded all its claims to the territory, including lands controlled by the Haudenosaunee, who were not consulted.

 To stimulate settlement, the federal government planned to release much of these millions of acres of land for sale.
 Before that could happen, New York and Massachusetts had to settle their competing claims for a region west of New York.
 (Massachusetts' colonial claim had extended west without end.)
 The two states signed the Treaty of Hartford in December 1786.
 With the treaty, Massachusetts ceded its claim to the United States government, and sovereignty and jurisdiction of the region to New York State.

-The treaty established Massachusett's pre-emptive rights right to negotiate with the Iroquois nations for their aboriginal title to the land ahead of New York, and also gave the two states the exclusive rights ahead of individuals to buy the land.
-Anyone else who wanted to purchase title to or ownership of land from the Iroquois was required to first obtain Massachusetts' approval.
+The treaty established Massachusett's pre-emptive rights right to negotiate with the Haudenosaunee nations for their aboriginal title to the land ahead of New York, and also gave the two states the exclusive rights ahead of individuals to buy the land.
+Anyone else who wanted to purchase title to or ownership of land from the Haudenosaunee was required to first obtain Massachusetts' approval.